CIDS-484-Spring-2022/JakeKobs/README.md

 <h3>Pending Tasks</h3>
 <ul>
+  <li>Implement JSON server which allows for updating JSON in React.</li>
   <li>Create reusable components for tasks so all that's needed is json data fetching.</li>
   <li>Create new parser for JSON formatted files to distribute file data within UI.</li>
   <li>Create modal component that gives user a UI for updating and creating tasks.</li>